-Jason Wood, founder of Outcast Cigars, had never smoked a cigar until he began working at Miami Cigar with his father-in-law, Nestor Miranda.
-From that day on, he set out to learn every aspect of the cigar industry.
-From working in sales and customer service to spending time in the factory, Wood learned the ins and outs of the business and gained just enough knowledge to make him “dangerous enough”.
+Jason Wood, founder of Outcast Cigars, didn’t enter the cigar industry as an expert, a blender, or even a cigar smoker.
+He had never smoked a cigar until he began working at Miami Cigar with his father-in-law, Nestor Miranda.
+From there, he set out to learn every aspect of the business, from sales and customer service to time spent in the factory.
+Wood learned the ins and outs of the cigar industry and gained just enough knowledge to make him “dangerous enough.”
 He spoke with Cigar Life Guy about his dizzying first cigar experience, the fun he’s having with Outcast Cigars, and why, when it comes to blending, he stays out of the way.

 First Premium Cigar Experience